Do you have a few students that are on your last nerve? Are you feeling like nothing you do is working to keep your class on task?

 Consistency is the key to success in creating a well-run classroom with a great culture.
 Without consistency, nothing we try will work.
 We will always have to micro-manage our students if we are inconsistent.
 So, look yourself in the mirror every morning and consciously decide to be consistent.

 Once you have a list.
-Choose just one or two times on your list to fix at a time.
-Once you get into a good routine with those (about week straight of being consistent), add in a couple more.
+Choose just one or two items on your list to fix at a time.
+Once you get into a good routine with those (about 2 weeks straight of being consistent), add in a couple more.
 Practice being consistent with each item until they are habits.

 Now, throw away that marble jar.
 Get rid of the incentive parties.
 Quit begging and bribing your students to behave.
 Here's why.